 The work of this module will progress into second year when it will inform and support the devising of text.

 1. Introduction to sustaining connection & relationships in the communication of complex ideas through structured text.

-2. Introduction to making use of both director and skills to aid performance.
+3. Introduction to making use of both director and voice coach to aid performance.